ni/instrumentstudio-plugin-labview/docs/InstrumentStudio Plug-In SDK Reference.md

 the plugin session with the framework.
 It should be called at the end of your plugin VI after the event loop is completed as the last call in the VI.
 After calling this VI, the plugin session is no longer valid and should not be used to call any other SDK VIs.
-This VI executes regardless of the value of error in.
+This VI executes regardless of the error in value.

 ### Inputs